Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning

 The experiments are conducted on CMP Facade dataset \cite{tylevcek2013spatial} where each building facade image is associated with an image of architectural labels.
 The condition image and the target image are of the size of $256 \times 256$ pixels with RGB channels.
 Data are randomly split into training and testing sets.

 In the initializer, the encoder $\Phi$ consists of 8 layers of convolutions with a filter size 4, a subsampling factor 2, and the numbers of channels $\{64, 128, 256, 512, 512, 512, 512, 512\}$ at different layers.
 Batch normalization and leaky ReLU (with slope 0.2) layers are used after each convolutional layer except that batch normalization is not applied after the first layer.
-The output of $\Phi$ is then fed into $g$, which consists of 8 layers of deconvolutions with a kernel size 4, an up-sampling factor 2, and the numbers of channels $\{512, 512, 512, 512, 256, 128, 64, 3\}$ at different layers.
-Batch normalization, dropout with a dropout rate of 0.5, and ReLU layers are used between deconvolutional layers and tanh non-linearity is used after the last layer.
-The U-Net structure used in this experiment is a connection of the encoder $\Phi$ and the decoder $g$, along with skip connections added to concatenate activations of each layer $j$ and layer $M-j$. ($M$ is the total number of layers.)
-Therefore, the numbers of output channels of $g$ in the U-Net are $\{1024, 1024, 1024, 1024, 512, 256, 128, 3\}$.
+The output of $\Phi$ is then fed into $\Psi$, which consists of 8 layers of deconvolutions with a kernel size 4, an up-sampling factor 2, and the numbers of channels $\{512, 512, 512, 512, 256, 128, 64, 3\}$ at different layers.
+Batch normalization, dropout with a dropout rate of 0.5, and ReLU layer are added between two consecutive deconvolutional layers, and a tanh non-linearity is used after the last layer.
+The U-Net structure used in this experiment is a connection of the encoder $\Phi$ and the decoder $\Psi$, along with skip connections added to concatenate activations of each layer $j$ and layer $M-j$. ($M$ is the total number of layers.)
+Therefore, the numbers of output channels of $\Psi$ in the U-Net are $\{1024, 1024, 1024, 1024, 512, 256, 128, 3\}$.